jira-30/MEDASSIST/README.md

 **Framework**: Retrieval Augmented Generation (RAG) and Natural Language Processing (NLP)

-**Objective**: A software that can interact with both patients and doctors to provide a better health care companion by
+**Objective**: A software that has an ability to understand and give a summarized report of a patient's health history through their previous appointments, prescriptions, lab results and other medical formalities while interacting with both patients and doctors to provide a better health care support.

-MedAssist is an interactive RAG-based application that helps doctors quickly understand a patient's medical history.
+MedAssist is developed via Retrieval Augmented Generation concept following through data with an ability to interact using Natural Language Processing with the doctors and patients.
+It is an application that helps doctors quickly understand a patient's medical history.
 Doctors can upload prescriptions, lab reports, and clinical notes as PDFs, scanned images, text files, or tables.
-MedAssist analyzes the full set of documents to generate a patient summary, surface a preliminary diagnosis suggestion through an interactive chatbot, and let doctors schedule a video call appointment directly with the patient.
+Perfectly analyzes the full set of documents to generate a patient summary, surface a preliminary diagnosis suggestion through an interactive chatbot, and let doctors schedule a video call appointment directly with the patient.

 ## What It Does

-- **Multimodal document ingestion**: Upload prescriptions and reports as PDF, text, scanned image, or table formats
+- **Multimodal document ingestion**: Upload prescriptions and reports as PDF, text, scanned image, or table formats (any formated data available in the hospital database of that particular patient)
 - **Automated patient summarization**: Parses and synthesizes multi-source clinical documents into a single, readable patient summary
 - **AI diagnostic assistant**: An interactive chatbot answers questions about the patient's condition and surfaces a preliminary diagnosis based on retrieved context
 - **Doctor-patient video consultation**: Doctors can initiate a video call appointment with the patient directly from the application